AaronKutch/awint/README.md

    such as a dynamic sign and automatically resizing bitwidth.
 This higher level wrapper keeps track of leading zeros and ones to speed up operations on very large bitwidth integers with small numerical value.
-- Add a `const` Karatsuba algorithm to multiplication if possible, or add a `fast_mul` free function to `awint_ext`
+- Add a `const` Karatsuba algorithm to multiplication if possible, or add a `fast_mul` function to `awint_ext`
 - Add custom allocator parameter to `ExtAwi`
 - Rewrite the parsing behind `awint_macros` to use `syn` (so that things like comments can be inserted into the macros) and make a smarter code generation function.
-- Do something about the `Display` impls.
-The `Debug` impls are probably final, but the `Display` impl needs more functionality.
-Some of the serialization trait impls also need work.
+- Certain formatting and serialization trait impls need more work.
+- Make the crates compile on stable.
+Almost every unstable feature used by these crates is some kind of `const` feature, and will hopefully be stabilized soon.